The Futures Premium and Rice Market Efficiency in Prewar Japan: The Model

 \section{The Model}

-This section presents our econometric method used to examine the time-varying structure of the Japanese rice futures market in the Meiji, Taisho, and early Showa periods (1868 to 1945).
-The method is partly based on \citet{ito2014ism}, who analyze the dynamic linkages of stock prices among G7 countries and the efficiency of the international stock market.
+This section presents our econometric method used to examine the time-varying structure of the Japanese rice futures market in the Meiji, Taisho, and early Showa periods (1868--1945).
+We employ a time- varying econometric model rather than testing statistically the efficient market hypothesis given the whole sample data to identify how and when the two rice futures markets changed in prewar Japan.
+In other words, the ordinary econometric models examine economic theories with historical data while our methods use a time-varying VAR model to explore historical events and the background that would change economic circumstances.
+Particularly, we examine when the rice futures markets faced structural changes in prewar Japan based on time-varying estimates of the VAR model.

+The method is partly based on \citet{ito2014ism}, who analyze the dynamic linkages of stock prices among G7 countries and the efficiency of international stock markets.
 However, our method focuses on the dynamic relation between the rice futures premium and the returns on spot rice in prewar Japan; we examine the time-varying estimates of the fundamental equation for the futures premium.
 Employing a non-Bayesian time-varying model approach, we conduct statistical inference for the time-varying estimates using a residual-based bootstrap technique.